Farnhurst, Delaware: Early 1900s

 In 1901, newspapers announced the creation of a village at Farnhurst.
 This village housed workmen on the Philadelphia, Baltimore and Washington Railroad.
 The 25 new buildings, at that time described as sheds, were built overnight.
 That same year, the P.B.& W. rail line in Farnhurst was altered, easing the curves of the railroad and leveling the steep grade; there was also a beautification project, with rail workers adding flower beds and landscaping to the rail station.

 In 1904, Farnhurst was described as a post village on the Philadelphia, Baltimore and Washington Railroad.
 The station opened largely to service the hospital and the nearby almshouse.

 In 1912, Delaware courts ruled that the old soldiers living in the Farnhurst almshouse would be allowed to vote.
 The Wilmington Journal reported that "the court decided the old soldiers have a right to vote and the people will see that the men get their votes in the box and are counted."

 In 1920, Farnhurst's population was 332.
 Around this time, the population of the State Hospital was 541, and the New Castle County Almshouse's population was 220.

 In 1934, Gracelawn Memorial Park, a cemetery, opened across the highway from the two hospitals.

 In 1939, a new chapel was completed at the State Hospital.
 A project of the Works Progress Administration, the building was completed in September of that year.
+In 1940, Farnhurst's population was 250.